-How plastic waste is poorly disposed of in less developed countries, how we’re all responsible, and some ideas of what we can do.
+This is an overview of how plastic waste is poorly disposed of in less developed countries, how we’re all responsible, how we can all do a bit to improve things.
 (Spoiler: Let’s not use so much.)

 Watch the video below.
-If your heart doesn’t completely break when you watch that video of rubbish being dumped into the Amazon river, then you don’t need to read on.
+If your heart doesn’t break when you watch that video of rubbish being dumped into the Amazon River, then you don’t need to read on.

 But if you think anything like the following:

 - How could people just dump trash into a river?

 - Where is that rubbish going now?

 - Would people have used those products if they knew the containers would be disposed of like this?

 - Does stuff that we throw out (or recycle) ever end up like this?